andrewsjlee/starbucks_capstone/README.md

-# Starbucks Capstone
+# Starbucks Promotional Offers
-This project fulfills a requirement for the Udacity Data Science Nanodegree program.
 The purpose of this analysis was to determine the extent to which Starbucks' promotional offers change customer purchasing behavior.
-For write up of these results, see this Medium article: https://andrew-lee.medium.com/understanding-the-impacts-of-starbucks-promotions-c9a9db5da807

 # Installation
 The analysis was done using Python 3.8.5